rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

 So if you look along the arrow i show, it shows that as you progress along the different layers of a DINOv2, the representations are pretty cool.
 At the last layer, all the representations of the DOG like ears, eyes, mouth have automatically given themselves some color.
 Note that this network was NOT trained with any class labels, just a simple self-supervised loss lol.
 So this told us that there was something interesting going on in the transformer, and it was able to automatically learn the object parts and their wholes.
 Somehow, we needed to exploit it.

 Like a cutie pie we are, we were parsing through hintons forward forward paper.
-And then, we come across this line:
+And then, we case across this line:

 >> A static image is a rather boring video - Dr. Geoff Hinton, Forward forward some preliminary investigations.